ram-pi/UDF-Flink-Example/README.md

 # Register the JAR File

-To register the JAR file on the CC organization, begin by logging into the Confluent CLI and then utilize the following command
+To register the JAR file generated after executing the `mvn clean package` command on the CC organization, start by logging into the Confluent CLI and then use the following command.

 ```
 confluent flink artifact create
 your-artifact-name